What is a Successful Manager?

 10. Managing and leading are not the same thing

 Some successful managers are not good leaders.
 The art is in knowing when to delegate.
-You will be developing your staff if you delegate leadership experiences.
+You will develop your staff if you delegate leadership experiences.
 You will still retain overall control because you will always retain accountability, so learn to trust your staff – they don’t have a choice with you.

 11. Carry on developing yourself